 Sweating excessively when you’re nervous can be embarrassing.
 Some people even avoid social or work situations because they’re worried they’ll be stressed, anxious or nervous and sweat too much.
 But there are things you can do:

 - Avoid sweat triggers like spicy food, nicotine and alcohol.
 Caffeine also increases your adrenaline levels, making you more prone to sweat.

 - Wear clothes that let your skin breathe – natural fibres like cotton are best.

-- Consider a stronger product, like Rexona Maximum Protection, which gives twice the protection of everyday antiperspirant deodorant..
+- Consider a stronger product, like Rexona Clinical Protection, which gives 3x Stronger protection than a basic antiperspirant deodorant.

 - Carry pocket tissues to dry your skin or to dry sweat patches.

 - Stay hydrated.
 If you’re dehydrated, your body will sweat more to cool you down.

 - Easier said than done, but find ways to stay calm.
 Many people cope with stress through deep breathing, listening to music or taking a walk.
 Find what works for you.